Learn and Plan | What type of annuity is right for me?

 Fixed index annuity

-What type of annuity should I get?
+What type of annuity might be right for me?

-1 Under current law, annuities grow tax deferred.
+Under current law, annuities grow tax deferred.
 An annuity is not required for tax deferral in qualified plans.
 Annuities may be subject to taxation during the income or withdrawal phase.
-Neither Midland National Life Insurance Company, nor any financial professionals acting on its behalf, should be viewed as providing legal, tax or investment advice.
+Neither Midland National® Life Insurance Company, nor any financial professionals acting on its behalf, should be viewed as providing legal, tax or investment advice.
 You should consult with and rely on your own qualified tax professional.

-2 Fixed index annuities are not a direct investment in the stock market.
+Fixed index annuities are not a direct investment in the stock market.
 They are long term insurance products with guarantees backed by the issuing company.
 They provide the potential for interest to be credited based in part on the performance of specific indices, without the risk of loss of premium due to market downturns or fluctuation.
 Although fixed index annuities guarantee no loss of premium due to market downturns, deductions from the accumulation value for optional benefit riders or strategy fees or charges associated with allocations to enhanced crediting methods could exceed interest credited to the accumulation value, which would result in loss of premium.
 They may not be appropriate for all clients.
 Interest credits to a fixed index annuity will not mirror the actual performance of the relevant index.

 The term financial professional is not intended to imply engagement in an advisory business in which compensation is not related to sales.
 Financial professionals that are insurance licensed will be paid a commission on the sale of an insurance product.